-Outstanding Personal Expenditure Adjustment
+Personal Expenditure Balance Adjustment

 This subtype is used to make an adjustment to the committee's outstanding personal expenditure balance on its Account Summary.
+This transaction should be filed only if the committee has exhausted all efforts to determine why there is a discrepancy between the Account Summary Outstanding Personal Expenditure Balance and what the committee believes the balance should be.

-Filing a Cash Balance Adjustment or Outstanding Personal Expenditure Adjustment may result in a civil penalty.
+Filing a Cash Balance Adjustment or Personal Expenditure Balance Adjustment may result in a civil penalty.